 Patients also said they appreciated the “ability to ask questions in between visits,” as well as the convenience “of requesting medication and referrals online”.
-Secure messaging can improve patient engagement, as well.
-Once a patient signs up for secure messaging, their engagement rate is higher than normal due to the convenience, and it makes it easier for them to stay active in their communication.
+Using a secure chat tool can improve patient engagement, as well.
+Once a patient signs up to receive secure messages, their engagement rate is higher than normal due to the convenience, and it makes it easier for them to stay active in their communication.
 Our patients are just as busy as we are.
 The convenience of secure messaging not only saves them time, but can also help improve their health outcomes.

 Unlike a phone call during the middle of the day, secure-messaging gives patients direct access to their physician and primary care team.
 With increased consumerization of healthcare, patients are looking for customized care.
 They want to know who they’re speaking with and they want access to their physician, even outside of normal office visits.
 Patients appreciate direct communication with providers and secure-messaging offers just that.

 We recently announced the release of our new secure chat product.
-If you’d like to find out more about how you can use secure messaging to enhance your patient experience and save time, contact us today.
+If you’d like to find out more about how you can use a secure chat tool to enhance your patient experience and save time, contact us today.

 Tashfeen Ekram, MD, is a radiologist, self-taught coder, healthcare innovator and Co-Founder of Luma Health.
 Contact him on Twitter at @tashfeenekramMD.